Leeks Braised in White Wine

 1 bunch Tuscan kale (for ex: black or lacinato)

-2 thin slices country bread, or two handfuls good, homemade coarse breadcrumbs
+2 thin slices country bread, or two handfuls good, homemade coarse breadcrumbs1/2 garlic clove

 Freshly ground black pepper to taste